- As a researchable vehicle.

 - I said ‘No’ in the first question.

 Hello everyone!
-Today I’m going to suggest another IS-4 Prototype!
-This is the Object 701-4!
+Today I’m going to suggest the final prototype (Pre-Production) IS-4!
+This is the Object 701-6!

 And incase you are wondering, there are seven total IS-4 Prototypes!
 From the Object 701-0 up to the Object 701-6!